combogenomics/medusa/README.md

 2. A sub-folder with python scripts needed to run the program (medusa_scripts).
 Leave it in the same folder of the .jar file.

-3. A sub-folder with datasets (datasets) that can be used to test the tool.
+3. A sub-folder with a dataset (test) that can be used to test the tool.

 4. A sub-folder with scripts useful for benchmarking the tool.